The Film Festival Rat Race

 Ask filmmakers who have produced their short film or feature length movie, now that they’ve completed post-production, what exactly they are going to do with the finished work, and you will get the same answer.
 “We’re going to enter it in as many film festivals as possible!”
 When asked why, often times a look of incredulity appears on their expression, for to them their answer is obvious, they want to get their work out to as many viewing venues as possible.

 Does this make sense?
 On the surface, yes.
 Film festivals are a wonderful way to showcase a short film or movie.
 But there are two factors to consider.
 One, applying to film festivals and gaining acceptance are two different things.
 One particular festival that Yellow Brick Studio once entered one of its LegacyVision Films, a very little known festival held in a small state on the East Coast of the United States, received 5,000 entries.
 Consequently, the film, like with many others entered, was not accepted.
 But the fee that it costs to submit, about $40, was obviously not returned.
 Herein lies the first consequential thing about applying to film festivals.
-When one applies, one has to realize that there is no guarantee that it will be accepted, and also, it costs money.
+When one applies, one has to realize that there is no guarantee that it will be accepted, and also, it can cost a lot of money.

 Festivals Are Good – But Entering Can Be Expensive